permelin/common_eunit/README.md

     1> eunit:test(demo_tests).
       All 52 tests passed.

-Please note that we're running this through EUnit.
-If you include the `common_eunit.hrl` header as below you can run EUnit as normal.
+Please note that we simply invoked EUnit here.
+If you include the `common_eunit.hrl` header you can then run EUnit as usual.

     -module(demo_tests).